San Diego Theft Crimes Lawyer

 The unavoidable truth is that everyone makes mistakes.
 At the law firm of George H. Ramos, Jr. & Associates, our experienced San Diego theft crimes attorney is dedicated to ensuring that such mistakes do not dictate your future.
 Both a powerful negotiator and a seasoned, aggressive trial attorney, George H. Ramos, Jr. possesses the tools, knowledge, and experience necessary to ensure clients get the effective representation they deserve.

-At George H. Ramos, Jr. & Associates, we start negotiations with the prosecution immediately.
+At George H. Ramos, Jr. & Associates, our San Diego theft crimes lawyer starts negotiations with the prosecution immediately.
 If you’ve been arrested for theft, a white collar crime such as tax evasion or embezzlement, or another financial or property crime, we may be able to help you escape being charged, convicted, and penalized with jail time or probation.
 As a former prosecutor, with over 20 year’s combined experience in criminal law, San Diego theft crimes attorney George H. Ramos, Jr. is well versed in how prosecutors operate and knows exactly how to exploit weaknesses in the case brought against you.

 Redefining misdemeanor classification standards for particular crimes, the passage of Proposition 47 by California voters in November 2014 had a monumental effect on theft crimes law.
 Qualifying theft crimes are now required to be charged as misdemeanors, instead of felonies, if the value of the property stolen does not exceed $950, and prior felony convictions are now subject to the retroactive procedures of resentencing and reclassification.
 Affected crimes include: